A Supernova Right Out Of ‘The Walking Dead’: This ‘Zombie’ Star Died 60 Years Ago But Kept On Resurrecting

 A supernova typically signals the death of a star, extinguished in a massive explosion that’s sometimes brighter than even a whole galaxy, if only for an instant.
-Yet astronomers at the Las Cumbres Observatory (LCO), in Goleta, California, stumbled upon a supernova so unique and mystifying it challenges everything we knew about dying stars.
+Yet astronomers at the Las Cumbres Observatory (LCO), in Goleta, California, stumbled upon a supernova so unique and mystifying that it challenges everything we knew about dying stars.

 What makes this exceptional supernova unlike any others is the fact that it survived its own extinction more than 60 years ago, only to reignite time and again over the course of half a century.
 Researchers are calling it a “zombie” star, since it exploded multiple times and managed to come back to life.